agathoklisx/libv/src/libv/README.md

   v [options] [command] [command arguments]

   Options:
-     -s, --sockname=     set the socket name [required if --as= missing]\n" --as=           create the socket name in an inner environment [required if -s is missing]\n" -a, --attach        attach to the specified socket\n" -f, --force         connect to socket, even when socket exists\n" --send          send data to the specified socket from standard input and then exit
+     -s, --sockname=     set the socket name [required if --as= missing] --as=           create the socket name in an inner environment [required if -s is missing] -a, --attach        attach to the specified socket -f, --force         connect to socket, even when socket exists --send          send data to the specified socket from standard input and then exit --exit          create the socket, fork and then exit
 ```

 Refer to the sources for inner details and probably a more updated help message